71779691

 Woman Injured in Christmas Day Dog Attack in Bridgwater

-During the attack, the woman’s dog suffered a puncture wound, and the woman herself fell, sustaining a dislocated and fractured right wrist.
-She was taken to hospital for treatment and has since been discharged.
+The attacking dogs, believed to be Cane Corso-type, lunged at the woman and her dog.
+The woman’s dog sustained a puncture wound, and the woman herself fell during the attack, resulting in a dislocated and fractured right wrist.
+She was promptly taken to hospital for treatment and has since been discharged.

-The two dogs were initially on a lead, walked by a man described as tall and thin, wearing a parka-style coat with a fur-lined hood.
-A young woman with mousey blonde hair later retrieved the dogs, and both individuals left the scene heading through Victoria Park.
+The two dogs had been under the control of a man, described as tall and thin, wearing a parka-style coat with a fur-lined hood, before they reportedly broke free.
+A young woman with mousey blonde hair managed to retrieve the dogs, and both individuals left the scene through Victoria Park.

-Avon and Somerset Police are appealing for witnesses or anyone with information to come forward.
-They are particularly keen to speak with a man who assisted the victim immediately after the attack.
+Avon and Somerset Police are appealing for witnesses or anyone with information about the incident to come forward.
+They are particularly interested in speaking with a man who assisted the victim after the attack.

 SUBSCRIBE FOR UPDATES